The Types of Call Center Frauds to Fight in 2026

 • FraudLabs Pro

-Additionally, some call center software has the option for using one-time passwords for an extra security layer when a clients are seeking to reset their account credentials.
+Additionally, some call center software has the option for using one-time passwords for an extra security layer when clients are seeking to reset their account credentials.

 Set Restrictions on Your Internal Team